lifeModder19135/persistme-Persistmy-Theme-Builder/README.md

-# persistme-or-persistmy-TBD-Theme-Builder
+# Persistme-Persistmy-Theme-Builder

 In this repo, I intend to house the fruits of an open-source, community-led, project to design a program that will be

   * 1.) operable via command line and / or GUI \n
   * 2.) cross-platform \n
   * 3.) simple to use, hopefully encapsulating a lot of the gorier, more tech-oriented bits. \n
-  * 4.) enough of the idealistics; how about some parameters already? \n
+  * 4.) enough of the idealistics; how about some details already? \n

 ### Something Concrete...